-Information is to be provided to nearby residents and other non-residential landowners adjacent to the site (i.e. on Cudgen Road between Tweed Coast Road and Turnock Street and on Turnock Street between Cudgen Road and Elrond Drive).
+Routine information associated with the Main Works is to be provided to nearby residents and other non-residential landowners adjacent to the site (i.e. on Cudgen Road between Tweed Coast Road and Turnock Street and on Turnock Street between Cudgen Road and Elrond Drive).
 This information should include: